Tuning Fairness by Balancing Target Labels: Abstract

 \section{Abstract}

-Addressing fairness in machine learning models has recently attracted a lot of attention, as it will ensure continued confidence of the general public in the deployment of machine learning systems.
-Here, we focus on mitigating harm of a biased system that offers better outputs (e.g.\ loans, jobs) for certain groups than for others.
-We show that bias in the output can naturally be handled in probabilistic models by introducing a latent target output that will modulate the likelihood function.
-This simple formulation has several advantages: first, it is a unified framework for several notions of fairness such as demographic parity and equalized odds; second, it is expressed as marginalization instead of constrained problems; and third, it allows encoding our knowledge of what the bias in outputs should be.
-Practically, the latter translates to the ability to control the level of fairness by varying directly fairness target rates.
-In contrast, existing approaches rely on intermediate, arguably unintuitive control parameters such as a covariance threshold.
+The issue of fairness in machine learning models has recently attracted a lot of attention as ensuring it will ensure continued confidence of the general public in the deployment of machine learning systems.
+We focus on mitigating the harm incurred by a biased machine learning system that offers better outputs (e.g.\ loans, job interviews) for certain groups than for others.
+We show that bias in the output can naturally be controlled in probabilistic models by introducing a latent target output.
+This formulation has several advantages: first, it is a unified framework for several notions of group fairness such as Demographic Parity and Equality of Opportunity; second, it is expressed as a marginalisation instead of a constrained problem; and third, it allows the encoding of our knowledge of what unbiased outputs should be.
+Practically, the second allows us to avoid unstable constrained optimisation procedures and to reuse off-the-shelf toolboxes.
+The latter translates to the ability to control the level of fairness by directly varying fairness target rates.
+In contrast, existing approaches rely on intermediate, arguably unintuitive, control parameters such as covariance thresholds.